PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ## Using Drop In/Drop Out

-In this type of match, a Match is made in the normal way but the player list found for the match doesn't remain fixed after the match is made.
-Players that meet all of the matching criteria can enter or leave the match.
+In this type of Match, a Match is made in the normal way but the player list found for the Match doesn't remain fixed after the Match is made.
+Players that meet all of the matching criteria can enter or leave the Match.

 Two constraints are imposed:
-  * The number of players can change but it cannot exceed the configured maximum number of players for the match.
+  * The number of players can change but cannot exceed the configured maximum number of players for the Match.
-  * If all players drop out, then the match is deleted.
+  * If all players drop out, then the Match is deleted.

-<q>**Note:** The specified minimum number of players is imposed for making the match in the first place.
-However, after the match has been made, player numbers can fall below this initial minimum and the Match will not be ended.
+<q>**Note:** The specified *minimum number of players* is imposed for making the Match in the first place.
+However, after the Match has been made, player numbers can fall below the minimum and the Match will not be ended.
 This allows more players to drop in again and thus bring the number in the Match back up above the set minimum.</q>

 There are two important settings for this type of Match:
-* *Player disconnect delay in seconds* \- Use this to set the number of seconds after a match is found before a player in the match who disconnects is removed from the match.
-If you do not enter a value or enter zero, then a player in the match who disconnects is removed instantly.
+* *Player disconnect delay in seconds* \- Use this to set the number of seconds after a Match is found before a player in the Match who disconnects is removed from the Match.
+If you do not enter a value or enter zero, then a player in the Match who disconnects is removed instantly.
-* *Expire in seconds* \- Use this to define the number of seconds after a match is made that players can drop in or drop out.
-If you do not enter a value or enter zero, the drop in/drop out period for the match doesn't expire.
+* *Expire in seconds* \- Use this to define the number of seconds after a Match is made that players can drop in or drop out.
+If you do not enter a value or enter zero, the drop in/drop out period for the Match doesn't expire.

 ![](img/HowToMatchPlayers/8.png)